Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - Implemented a feature that allows users to add friends.

+## 2025/07/18 ##

 - Implemented a feature that allows users to delete friends.

+- 💥 Fixed an issue where the public navbar would disappear when the user did not have super admin privileges.

+- Implemented the functionality to send, accept, and remove friend requests.